The Curious Robot (Adapted from ‘The Curious Robot’ - By Jim Westergren)

 1. Answer the following questions.

+a.
 What was the work being done by the robots?

 Ans.
 Robots were repairing and manufacturing robot cars.

 b.
 What reason did Mobot give for saying that humans were superior to robots?